scalacenter/platform/process/src/ornate/platform.md

 document has been drafted by the Scala Center and improved by the Platform Committee members, that have helped shape the essence of the process with their curated feedback and suggestions.

-## The Scala Platform

-The Scala Platform is a stable collection of libraries with widespread use and a low barrier entry for beginners and intermediate users.
-Its goal is providing a smooth and productive programming experience right from the start, while ensuring every module’s stability and production readiness.

-The Platform consists of several independent modules that solve specific problems.
-Committers and developers of each module work together to develop and maintain them.
-Committers also review contributions from any Scala developer.
-For encouraging more contributions from companies and industrial users, modules have clear development workflows, that are both predictable and easy to follow.
-The Scala community sets the overall direction of the Platform.

 ### Expectations